MrHux/Graphe/README.md

 # Graphe
-A c++ graphe library build on windows
+A c++ graph library build on windows

 This is an oriented-object library writted in C++ to use graph.
 Some simple function enable user to create graph and import or export graph from file.